 - Having an upbeat attitude

 It’s easy to take a lot of things for granted because they’re in someone’s job description, but you can, and should, still recognize someone for doing their job—and especially for doing it well.
 Encourage your employees to recognize each other for the value they add as a teammate.
 Have them consider how their job is easier because of what the people around them are doing.
+It will boost the employee experience for everyone.

 Recognize everyone.
 Yes, even low performers.
 The old saying goes, “You catch more flies with honey than vinegar.
 Sometimes a low performer is simply an unengaged performer.
 You can increase engagement by encouraging others to recognize them for the work they do and remind them that they are a vital part of the team.
 Especially pay attention to how much you recognize them as they start to show improvement, this can lift them out of their downward spiral.